-The Shelter may provide cots and hot meal nightly for up to 55 adult individuals.
-Up to 30 of the cots are reserved for Transitional/Supportive Housing Clients.
+Please note that up to 30 of the beds can be reserved for Transitional/Supportive Housing Clients on any given night.
 Because space is limited, the remainder of the available cots are available by referrals through one of the San Mateo County CORE Agencies:

 - Ravenswood Family Health Center